|

 AGGYE:

-Variant form of English Aggie, a nickname for two different
+Variant spelling of English Aggie, meaning

 -